USAP Definitions, Rules and Guidelines

 USA Parkour is NOT an insurance underwriter or licensed insurance broker and is NOT permitted to sell individual insurance policies.
-What we are is a member organization recognized by a top-rated underwriter as an authority in the safe teaching of parkour and granted the right to extend coverage UNDER OUR OWN INSURANCE POLICY to other gyms and participants that share our vision, values and philosophy of parkour.
-It is for that reason that your coverage runs concurrently with our own, from September 1st to August 31st of the following year, no matter when you initiate coverage, with per student fees pro-rated depending on when in the year you were first admitted as a member.
-Simply put, you share in our coverage and we share in your risk; that’s why we charge a yearly per-student administrative fee, and that’s why USAP reserves the right to revoke membership and drop from coverage any club that violates the USAP Code of Conduct/Registration Agreement.
+What we are is a member organization recognized by a top-rated underwriter as an authority in the safe teaching of parkour and granted the right to extend coverage UNDER OUR OWN INSURANCE POLICY to other gyms and participants that share our vision, values and philosophy of Parkour.
+It is for that reason that your coverage runs concurrently with our own, from October 1st to September 30th of the following year, no matter when you initiate coverage, with per student fees pro-rated depending on when in the year you were first admitted as a member.
+Simply put, you share in our coverage and we share in your risk; that’s why we charge a yearly per-student member fee, and that’s why USAP reserves the right to revoke membership and drop from coverage any club that violates the USAP Code of Conduct/Registration Agreement.
 Membership and coverage do not begin until we receive an e-signed copy of the member agreement acknowledging the aforementioned guidelines.

 What is the definition of “peak enrollment”?